kkmhogen/KBeaconDemo_Android/README.md

 ```

 #### 4.3.4.3 Temperature&Humidity trigger
-The app can configure KBeacon to start broadcasting after detecting an abnormality.
+The app can configure KBeacon to start broadcasting after detecting an abnormality humidity&temperature.
 For example, the temperature exceeds a specified threshold, or the temperature is below a certain threshold.
 Currently KBeacon supports the following 4 conditions, the conndition are OR relerationship.
 * KBTriggerHTParaMaskTemperatureAbove
 * KBTriggerHTParaMaskTemperatureBelow
 * KBTriggerHTParaMaskHumidityAbove